Lux-AI-Challenge/Lux-Design-S2/specs.md

 ### Actions

 * Move - Move the robot in one of 5 directions, North, East, South, West, Center.
 Moving center costs no power.
-* Transfer -  Send any amount of a single resource-type (including power) from a robot’s cargo to an orthogonally adjacent tile.
-If a robot is on the adjacent tile, it will receive the transferred resources up to the robot’s cargo capacity.
-If the adjacent tile is a friendly factory tile, the factory receives all the transferred resources.
+* Transfer -  Send any amount of a single resource-type (including power) from a robot’s cargo to an orthogonally adjacent tile or to the tile it is standing on.
+If a robot is on the target tile, it will receive the transferred resources up to the robot’s cargo capacity.
+If the target tile is a friendly factory tile, the factory receives all the transferred resources.
 If the receiving entity can't receive all transferred resources due to space limitations, then the overflow resources are wasted.
+Factories are given preference over other robots in receiving resources from transfers.
     * Algorithmically, we perform the following procedure.
 The environment creates transfer requests for every robot that wants to transfer and remove the specified resources from the robot’s cargo.
 All transfer requests are attempted to be fulfilled, and any excess caused by not enough cargo space (either robot has no space, or too many robots transferring to the same robot and go over the max capacity), is then wasted.
-* Pickup - When on top of a factory, can pick up any amount of power or any resources.
+* Pickup - When on top of any factory tile (there are 3x3 per factory), can pick up any amount of power or any resources.
 Preference is given to robots with lower robot IDs.
 * Dig - Does a number of things depending on what tile the robot is on top of
     * Rubbleless resource tile - gain raw resources (ice or ore)
     * Rubble - reduce rubble by 1 if light, 10 if heavy